The Masters Mantell Challenge

 Each competitor is given a handicap based on their recent performances in distance or middle-distance races.
 Runners will then be started at 10-second intervals based on their handicap, with the slowest runners starting first and the fastest last.
 If all goes well everyone gets to the end of the course at almost the same time and it is then a race to the finish.
 The first to cross the line normally wins the trophy.

 Starting times for each entrant are published a few days before the race on the masters mantell challenge wiki page.
+(Full results are published on the same page after the race.)
 Once entered runners need to arrive at the starting area 15-30 minutes before their starting time to pick up their number.
 There is no entry fee.

 The Trophy records the contribution made to the success of Lewes AC by the Chairman of the club Peter Masters.
 It is also in recognition of Tom Mantell, a Lewes athlete who made a significant contribution to athletics in Lewes during the 1880s.

-The current course starts on Hawkenbury Way on the Nevill Estate, at the spot where it takes a right-angle turn.
-It goes up past the racecourse, Mount Harry and Black Cap, then turns by the gate beyond Black Cap, and returns over Black Cap and Mount Harry to finish in the meadow approximately 200m from the start.
+The course starts on Hawkenbury Way on the Nevill Estate, at the spot where it takes a right-angle turn.
+It goes up past the racecourse, passing to the left of Black Cap, then turns back before the gate, and returns over Black Cap and Mount Harry to finish in the meadow approximately 200m from the start.
 The course has been measured at 5.2 miles.